 '''

 import processing

 features = processing.features(layer)

 for feature in features:

 do whatever you need with the feature

 '''

-This will iterate over all the features in the layer, in case there is no selection, or over the selected features otherwise.
+By default, this will iterate over all the features in the layer, in case there is no selection, or over the selected features otherwise.
+Note that this behavior can be changed in the Processing options to ignore selections.